xvrlad/Java-GUI-Program/README.md

 Instructions:
-1. Unzip "Project" folder
+1. Unzip "Final" folder
+2. Unzip "A4" folder
-2. Open folder in IDE of choice
+3. Open folder in IDE of choice
-3. Compile and Run "A2.java"
+4. Compile and Run "A4.java"

+New:
+Uses a JTable and JTree to display nodes in the form of shapes drawn on the screen by the user.
+JTable to track shape instances and their location on-screen, JTree to display a model of nested shapes.

 Range of Shapes:
 - RECTANGLE